Quasa

 If You Already Have Localized Content…

 You are probably already aware of how successful your current localized content is.
 Do you have many subscribers?
 Does your blog attract many new leads?
 How many social media followers do you have?
 Which content is localized and which isn’t?
+These are some of the questions that you need to answer in order to get the information you need.

 Who Is Your Global Audience?

-Knowing your audience is the basis of every good content marketing.
-When you know for whom you are creating content, you can give them the content that matches their preferences.
+How to Implement a Successful International Content Marketing Strategy for your BrandIt is safe to say that every marketer and business owner understands how important defining the target audience is.
+Knowing your audience is the basis of every good content marketing strategy.
+When you know for whom you are creating content, you can deliver material that matches their preferences.

 How Will You Present the Localized Content?